-CRITERION STANDARD Instructions F 2 Finding of No Negative Effects: • Identify all listed species in the facility area based on current data from the appropriate state and federal natural resource management agencies.
-Provide documentation of a finding of no negative effect of the facility on any listed species in the area from an appropriate natural resource management agency.
+CRITERION STANDARD Instructions F 2 Finding of No Negative Effects: Identify all listed species in the facility area based on current data from the appropriate state and federal natural resource management agencies. • Provide documentation of a finding of no negative effect of the facility on any listed species in the area from an appropriate natural resource management agency.

-- Based on an official USFWS list populated on September 30, 2016 (Appendix E), the federally threatened Northern long-eared bat (Myotis septentrionalis) may occur within the Project Vicinity.
-In addition, the bald eagle which was de-listed and removed from the federal list of endangered and threatened species in 2007, is considered a potential transient species only.
-Within the state of Vermont, the Northern long-eared bat and bald eagle continue to be listed as state endangered species. - State listed Fish and Wildlife: http://www.vtfishandwildlife.com/common/pages/DisplayFile.aspx?itemId=268519

-Per emails dated October 19 and 21, 2016, the Vermont Fish and Wildlife Department confirmed that continued Project operations do not negatively affect the northern long-eared bat or the bald eagle (Appendix E).
+• Based on an official U.S. Fish and Wildlife Service Species List populated on November 30, 2016 (Appendix E), the federally threatened Northern long-eared bat (Myotis septentrionalis) may occur within the Project vicinity, including the Impoundment, Bypassed Reach, and Downstream ZOEs.
+In addition, the bald eagle which was delisted and removed from the federal list of endangered and threatened species in 2007, but still protected under the federal Migratory Bird Treaty Act and Bald and Golden Eagle Act, is considered a potential transient species only.
+Within the state of Vermont, the Northern long-eared bat and bald eagle are listed as state endangered species.
+Per Vermont Fish and Wildlife emails dated December 1 & 2, 2016, it was concluded that current Project operations do not negatively impact the state and federally listed northern long-eared bat or the bald eagle (Appendix E).